 Market Entry Strategy

-- The Commercial Service in Nairobi provides a variety of services to assist U.S. firms with market entry.
-Please refer to Chapter 10 of the Country Commercial Guide for further information on our services.
+The Commercial Service in Nairobi provides a variety of services to assist U.S. firms with market entry.
+Please refer to Services for U.S. Companies for further information.

-To access the Country Commercial Guide, click here
+To access the 2015 Kenya Country Commercial Guide, click here